Last Updated 02/13/2023

 - Unlike filing electronically, you DO NOT need to submit new forms and schedules for your entire tax return.
 Only submit new forms and schedules that you have made changes to.

 - Contact your tax software company to check if they can process your amended return electronically.
-(Since this is a new option, not all companies have their systems set up yet.)

 - Follow the tax software’s instructions to submit your amended return.